vinigmoraes/vinigmoraes/README.md

-## Hello Visitor 👋
+## Hello There 😃

-I'm Vinícius Moraes, I had been working as programmer since 2013, mostly of my experience was build in startup companies.
+I'm Vinícius Gonçalves Moraes 🇧🇷 , I had been working as programmer since 2013, mostly of my experience was build in startup companies.

 My focus in software development is Backend, but if needed I can handle some development in Frontend, mostly of my experience was coding using Kotlin, but now I'm totally focused in learn Python.